DeepanshuPratik/venture-connect/README.md

 Browse Jobs: Explore exciting opportunities from innovative startups.
 Express Interest: Click the "Express Interest" button on any job that catches your eye.
 Discover: Explore achievement posts, meetups, and journey articles from the community.
-7. Contributing
+## 7. Contributing
 We welcome contributions to VentureConnect!
 If you have suggestions for improvements, new features, or find a bug, please feel free to:
 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name or bugfix/issue-name).
+ - Create a new branch (git checkout -b feature/your-feature-name or bugfix/issue-name).
-Make your changes and ensure tests pass (if any).
+ - Make your changes and ensure tests pass (if any).
-Commit your changes (git commit -m 'feat: Add new feature X').
+ - Commit your changes (git commit -m 'feat: Add new feature X').
-Push to your branch (git push origin feature/your-feature-name).
+ - Push to your branch (git push origin feature/your-feature-name).
-Open a Pull Request to the main branch of this repository.
+ - Open a Pull Request to the main branch of this repository.
 Please follow conventional commits if possible (feat:, fix:, chore:, etc.).
-8. License
+## 8. License
 This project is licensed under the MIT License - see the LICENSE file for details.

-9. Contact
+## 9. Contact
 For any questions or inquiries, please reach out:
-Your Name/Email: your.email@example.com
+- Email: deepanshu.pratik@gmail.com
-Your GitHub: github.com/your-username
+- GitHub: github.com/DeepanshuPratik